Best Low Profile Graphics Card

 RX 6400 PCIe 4.0 vs RX 6400 PCIe 3.0 – Source: Hardware Unboxed

-In conclusion, MSI’s RX 6400 has drawbacks like only 4GB of VRAM and worse performance with PCIe 3, but it’s a great low-profile, single-slot GPU with enough power to handle most of today’s games.
+In conclusion, MSI’s RX 6400 has drawbacks like only 4GB of VRAM and worse performance with PCIe 3, but it’s an excellent low-profile, single-slot GPU with sufficient power to handle most of today’s games.

 The Pros: